 My big announcement!

 A lot of non-gardeners and new gardeners don’t really know how to start the process of removing lawn, nor what to choose in its stead.
 With that in mind, I’m very excited to tell you that I have a contract with Ten Speed Press to write a book about this very subject!
-I’ve just started writing The Alternative Lawn (a working title likely to change), to be published by Ten Speed in Spring 2013.
+I’ve just started writing Lawn Gone!, to be published by Ten Speed in Spring 2013.
 I’m likely to be a little less regular about updating Digging for the next several months.
-I hope you will understand, and I also hope you’ll join me on my new Facebook page called Lawn Alternatives to share your success stories, tips, and pictures.
+I hope you will understand, and I also hope you’ll join me on my new Facebook page called Lawn Gone to share your success stories, tips, and pictures.
 I’d love it if you would “Like” my page.
 Let’s start a conversation about ditching the traditional lawn and how we’re replacing it.
 I know you all will inspire me to keep writing and make my deadline!

 We have a big group of designers participating in Garden Designers Roundtable this month.
 For more perspectives on “Lawn Alternatives,” please visit the posts of my fellow Roundtablers and our special guests, five members of the Lawn Reform Coalition: Susan Harris, Billy Goodnick, Saxon Holt, Ginny Stibolt, and Evelyn Hadden.
 Links to all the posts can be found at Garden Designers Roundtable and below.
 Happy reading!

 All material © 2006-2011 by Pam Penick for Digging.
 Unauthorized reproduction prohibited.